 - Chicken broth: preferably low-sodium

 - Seasonings: freshly ground black pepper and salt.
-Though not traditional, I like to add a little Cajun or Creole seasoning for flavor depth.
+Though not traditional, I like to add a little Cajun or Creole seasoning for depth of flavor.

 - Fresh herbs: fresh chopped parsley or thyme